prasun1/Leetcode-solutions/README.md

 # Leetcode-solutions
-This repository consist of my Leetcodes Solution
+This repository consist of my Leetcodes Solution.
+All the Solutions are in Python